SillyTavern/SillyTavern-Extras/talkinghead/README.md

 #### Postprocessor example: HDR, cheap video camera, 1980s VHS tape

 After capturing the light with a cheap video camera (just like in the previous example), we simulate the effects of transporting the signal on a 1980s VHS tape.
 First, we blur the image with `analog_lowres`.
 Then we apply `alphanoise` with a nonzero `sigma` to make the noise blobs larger than a single pixel, and a rather high `magnitude`.
 This simulates the brightness noise on a VHS tape.
 Then we make the image ripple horizontally with `analog_badhsync`, and add a damaged video tape effect with `analog_vhsglitches`.
-Finally, we add a bad VHS tracking effect to complete the "bad analog video" look.
+Finally, we add a bad VHS tracking effect to complete the "bad analog video tape" look.

 Then we again render the output on a simulated CRT TV, as appropriate for the 1980s time period.